-With a population half the size of Ireland (Roughly 8 million) in one city we were dying to dive into the narrow streets of Hanoi’s old quarter and get our hand dirty (metaphorically of course).
+With a population half the size of Ireland (Roughly 8 million) in one city, we were dying to dive into the narrow streets of Hanoi’s old quarter and get our hands dirty (metaphorically of course).

 So what follows is a list of free and cheap things to do in “The Little Paris Of The East”

 Table of Contents

 From Sapa To Hanoi:

 Hung Thành Company has the cheapest bus going to Hanoi at 200,000 VND (€7.60) per person.
 It leaves at 10 pm and arrives at 4 am.